jharwell/sierra/docs/usage/index.rst

    If you try to invoke SIERRA with an (obviously) incorrect combination of command line options, it will refuse to do anything.
-For less obviously incorrect combinations, it will (hopefull) stop when an assert fails before doing anything substantial.
+For less obviously incorrect combinations, it will (hopefully) stop when an assert fails before doing anything substantial.

    Full documentation of all command line options it accepts is in